shunanya/Redis_monitor/README.md

-# Redis_monitor
+# Redis_monitor #
-Redis Engine simple monitor
+The current project represents the Python implementation of Monitis custom monitor approach that evaluate the health state of Redis engine.
+It wraps the Monitis Open API functionality.